mikemybytes/awesome-lost-and-found/README.md

 # Awesome lost & found

-A personal list of useful software engineering resources that may have been lost in my browser's history.
+A personal list of useful software engineering resources that may have been lost in my browser's history otherwise.

----

 ## Architecture